andreamanera/RTassignment1/README.md

 The `turn()` functions permits the robot to turn on itself.

 * Arguments
-  - `speed`, the angular velocity that we want the robot to assume.
+  - `speed`: the angular velocity that we want the robot to assume.
-  - `seconds`, the amount of seconds we want the robot to turn.
+  - `seconds`: the amount of seconds we want the robot to turn.
 * Returns
   - None.
 * Code